kanglicheng/code-school/full-stack-project/resources/expository_readings/web_app_architecture.md

 ### Puma

-Puma is a *multi-threaded* web server (technically, it also runs multiple processes, too).
+Puma is now the default Rails app server; it is a *multi-threaded* web server (technically, it also runs multiple processes, too).
 Both *threads* and *processes* can run code simultaneously.
-But threads *share memory*; which means you can run many more worker threads without running out of memory.
+But threads *share memory*; which means you can run many more worker threads while using less memory.

 There is a downside to multi-threading is that when threads share memory, they can interfere with what other threads are working on.
 For